mrlvsb/kelvin/docs/deployment.md

 #### **4. Health Check**

-The manager continuously polls the new container's health status using the Docker SDK.
-It waits for the status to become healthy.
+The manager performs an active health check by repeatedly sending HTTP GET requests to a specified `healthcheck_url`.
+It continuously polls this endpoint until it receives a 200 OK status code, which indicates the service is ready.
 If the health check times out, it triggers a rollback.

 #### **5. Rollback (on Failure)**